DJ Skee

 Scott Keeney (born November 15, 1983), better known by his stage name DJ Skee, is an American artist, television host, radio personality, and entrepreneur.
-Skee rose to fame as the first DJ to discover and play superstar artists on the radio including Kendrick Lamar, Justin Bieber, Akon, Lorde, and Lady Gaga amongst many others.
+Skee rose to fame as the first DJ to discover and play superstar artists on the radio including Kendrick Lamar, Justin Bieber, Akon, Lorde, and Lady Gaga, amongst many others.

 Radio career

 In 2015, Skee officially launched Dash Radio, which has since become world's largest all original digital radio network with investments from the likes of L.A.
 Reid, Adrian Peterson, Kevin Colleran, Michael Lazerow and more.
-Now reaching over 5 million listeners worldwide, Dash Radio powers over 75 stations completely free and curated by real DJs, artists and tastemakers with zero traditional commercials.
-Dash Radio has partnered with the likes of Snoop Dogg, Kylie Jenner, Odd Future, the Grammy Awards, EA Sports, T-Boz (TLC), Stevie Wonder, Wu-Tang Clan, XXL, Strange Music Inc., The Computer Game Show, multiple music festivals, and many more.
+With over 5 million listeners worldwide, Dash Radio hosts over 75 stations for free and features no traditional commercials.
+Dash Radio has partnered with Snoop Dogg, Kylie Jenner, Odd Future, the Grammy Awards, EA Sports, T-Boz (TLC), Stevie Wonder, Wu-Tang Clan, XXL, Strange Music Inc., The Computer Game Show, multiple music festivals, etc.

 Business career

 Outside of his career as a DJ and TV personality, Skee is active as an entrepreneur being named one of Billboards influential "Power Players: 30 Under 30" in the 21 August 2010 issue.
 Skee was also named as an honorable mention Forbes magazine's influential "Power Players: 30 Under 30" in 2012.
 In September 2012, Skee opened the second and flagship location of his retail store chain, Tradition, in the Beverly Center in Beverly Hills, California.